talon-one/talon_go/docs/ManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **CreateCoupons**
-> InlineResponse2001 CreateCoupons(ctx, applicationId, campaignId, optional)
+> InlineResponse2001 CreateCoupons(ctx, applicationId, campaignId, body, optional)
 Create Coupons

 Create coupons according to some pattern.
 Up to 20.000 coupons can be created without a unique prefix.
 When a unique prefix is provided, up to 200.000 coupns can be created.